plundaahl/tiny-fsm/README.md

 // Factory Function
 function logsFoo(): StateSetupFn<T extends String, any> {

-    // Setup Function (this is the actual StateComponent) return (machine: IMachineSPI<T, any>) => {
+    // Setup Function (this is the actual Aspect) return (machine: IMachineSPI<T, any>) => {
         console.log('foo');